pilothosts/pilothosts/README.md

 PilotHosts is a commercial on-prem appliance for VMware/vSphere day-2 operations.

-This repository is used for public documentation, release notes and issue tracking.
+This public repository is used for documentation, release notes, issue tracking and public product information.

 The source code is not published here.

-PilotHosts is not affiliated with VMware or Broadcom.
+PilotHosts is not open-source and is not affiliated with VMware, Broadcom, Kubernetes or the CNCF.

-**Enterprise VMware & Kubernetes Management Appliance**
+**On-Prem Operations Appliance for VMware/vSphere and Kubernetes**

 Manage, monitor, and automate your vCenter, ESXi hosts, virtual machines, and Kubernetes clusters — deployed as a self-contained OVA inside your own infrastructure.